apache/airflow/docs/apache-airflow/logging-monitoring/logging-tasks.rst

 Logging for Tasks
 =================

-Airflow writes logs for tasks in a way that allows to see the logs for each task separately via Airflow UI.
+Airflow writes logs for tasks in a way that allows you to see the logs for each task separately in the Airflow UI.
-The Core Airflow implements writing and serving logs locally.
-However you can also write logs to remote services - via community providers, but you can also write your own loggers.
+Core Airflow implements writing and serving logs locally.
+However, you can also write logs to remote services via community providers, or write your own loggers.

-Below we describe the local task logging, but Apache Airflow Community also releases providers for many services (:doc:`apache-airflow-providers:index`) and some of them also provide handlers that extend logging capability of Apache Airflow.
+Below we describe the local task logging, the Apache Airflow Community also releases providers for many services (:doc:`apache-airflow-providers:index`) and some of them provide handlers that extend logging capability of Apache Airflow.
 You can see all those providers in :doc:`apache-airflow-providers:core-extensions/logging`.

 Writing logs Locally